rocketinventor/youtube-article-view/README.md

 This app makes it simple to read the closed captioning of any YouTube video that supports closed captioning and, do so in a nicely formatted article view.

 Features:
+- Quick & proper parsing of video transcript with respect for common special characters
 - View/read 'article' by pasting video Id after "/#" in url and pressing enter
 - Or, by clicking the bookmarklet
 - Show video description if no CC